Purpose

 Note

-A real-time materialized view is a special type of materialized view that automatically maintains its data when the base table data changes, ensuring that the data in the materialized view is always synchronized with the base table.
-Unlike regular materialized views, real-time materialized views do not require manual refresh; the system automatically maintains data consistency.
+A real-time materialized view is a special type of materialized view that automatically maintains its data when the data in the base table changes, ensuring that the data in the materialized view is always synchronized with the base table.
+Unlike regular materialized views, real-time materialized views do not require manual refreshing; the system automatically maintains their data consistency.

-For more information about real-time materialized views, see the Create a real-time materialized view section in the Create a materialized view topic.
+For more information about real-time materialized views, see the Create a real-time materialized view section in Create a materialized view.

 Examples

--- Create the products table CREATE TABLE products ( product_id NUMBER PRIMARY KEY, product_name VARCHAR2(100) NOT NULL, category_id NUMBER, unit_price NUMBER(10,2), create_time DATE DEFAULT SYSDATE ); -- Create the sales orders table CREATE TABLE sales_orders ( order_id NUMBER PRIMARY KEY, product_id NUMBER, quantity NUMBER, amount NUMBER(10,2), order_date DATE DEFAULT SYSDATE ); -- Create the customers table CREATE TABLE customers ( customer_id NUMBER PRIMARY KEY, customer_name VARCHAR2(100) NOT NULL, email VARCHAR2(100), phone VARCHAR2(20), address VARCHAR2(200), created_at TIMESTAMP DEFAULT SYSTIMESTAMP );Create a materialized view without automatic refresh (for static reports).
+-- Create the products table CREATE TABLE products ( product_id NUMBER PRIMARY KEY, product_name VARCHAR2(100) NOT NULL, category_id NUMBER, unit_price NUMBER(10,2), create_time DATE DEFAULT SYSDATE ); -- Create the sales orders table CREATE TABLE sales_orders ( order_id NUMBER PRIMARY KEY, product_id NUMBER, quantity NUMBER, amount NUMBER(10,2), order_date DATE DEFAULT SYSDATE ); -- Create the customers table CREATE TABLE customers ( customer_id NUMBER PRIMARY KEY, customer_name VARCHAR2(100) NOT NULL, email VARCHAR2(100), phone VARCHAR2(20), address VARCHAR2(200), created_at TIMESTAMP DEFAULT SYSTIMESTAMP );Create a materialized view that is never refreshed (for static reports).

--- Create a product category sales summary report (no automatic refresh) CREATE MATERIALIZED VIEW mv_product_category_sales NEVER REFRESH AS SELECT p.category_id, COUNT(DISTINCT so.order_id) AS order_count, SUM(so.quantity) AS total_quantity, SUM(so.amount) AS total_amount FROM sales_orders so JOIN products p ON so.product_id = p.product_id GROUP BY p.category_id;Create an on-demand refresh materialized view (for periodically updated analytical reports).
+-- Create a materialized view for product category sales (never refreshed) CREATE MATERIALIZED VIEW mv_product_category_sales NEVER REFRESH AS SELECT p.category_id, COUNT(DISTINCT so.order_id) AS order_count, SUM(so.quantity) AS total_quantity, SUM(so.amount) AS total_amount FROM sales_orders so JOIN products p ON so.product_id = p.product_id GROUP BY p.category_id;Create a materialized view that is refreshed on demand (for periodically updated analytical reports).

--- View the DDL definition of the monthly sales trend materialized view SELECT DBMS_METADATA.GET_DDL('MATERIALIZED_VIEW', 'MV_MONTHLY_SALES_TREND') FROM DUAL; -- View the refresh status of materialized views SELECT mview_name, refresh_mode, refresh_method, last_refresh_date, staleness FROM user_mviews ORDER BY last_refresh_date DESC NULLS LAST;
+-- View the DDL definition of the monthly sales trend materialized view SELECT DBMS_METADATA.GET_DDL('MATERIALIZED_VIEW', 'MV_MONTHLY_SALES_TREND') FROM DUAL; -- View the refresh status of the materialized view SELECT mview_name, refresh_mode, refresh_method, last_refresh_date, staleness FROM user_mviews ORDER BY last_refresh_date DESC NULLS LAST;